Alabama Plating Co. Inc.

 EPA is conducting additional site investigations, including additional ground water sampling.

 EPA continues to work with ADEM to determine next steps for the site to conduct a full-scale remedial investigation/feasibility study (RI/FS).
-We expect the RI/FS to be complete by September 2014.
+We expect the RI/FS and Record of Decision outlining remedial action for Site groundwater and sediment to be complete by September 2014.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.